tophertimzen/tophertimzen.github.io/_posts/2014-12-04-Windowsx64Shellcode.markdown

 	;Hashing section to resolve a function address
 	GetProcessAddress:
 		mov r13, rcx					;base address of dll loaded mov eax, [r13d + 0x3c]				;skip DOS header and go to PE header mov r14d, [r13d + eax + 0x88] 			;0x88 offset from the PE header is the export table.

 		add r14d, r13d  				;make the export table an absolute base address and put it in.
-MSDOS header + Import table = address. mov r10d, [r14d + 0x18]			;go into the export table and get the numberOfNames ;http://fumalwareanalysis.blogspot.com/2011/12/malware-analysis-tutorial-8-pe-header.html mov ebx, [r14d + 0x20]			;get the AddressOfNames offset. add ebx, r13d					;AddressofNames base.
+MSDOS header + Import table = address. mov r10d, [r14d + 0x18]				;go into the export table and get the numberOfNames mov ebx, [r14d + 0x20]				;get the AddressOfNames offset. add ebx, r13d					;AddressofNames base.

 	find_function_loop:
-		jecxz find_function_finished	;if ecx is zero, quit :( nothing found. dec r10d						;dec ECX by one for the loop until no matches are found or until one is. mov esi, [ebx + r10d * 4]		;get a name to play with from the export table. add esi, r13d					;esi is now the current name to search on.
+		jecxz find_function_finished			;if ecx is zero, quit :( nothing found. dec r10d					;dec ECX by one for the loop until a match/none are found mov esi, [ebx + r10d * 4]			;get a name to play with from the export table. add esi, r13d					;esi is now the current name to search on.

 	find_hashes: